dusthillresident/rubish/README.md

 # rubish
-simple programming language interpreter in C
+simple programming language interpreter in C. more stupid bullshit nobody cares about.